XDeFi-tech/docs-new/README.md

 - Push & Create PR: Push your changes to your fork and create a pull request to the main branch of this repository.

-Please ensure to review the detailed Contribution Guidelines above before making a pull request.
+Please ensure to review the detailed [Contribution Guidelines](./CONTRIBUTING.md) before making a pull request.

 ## Directory Structure

 - /.vitepress: Configuration files for the VitePress site.
+- /assets: Images, diagrams, and other media files used in the documentation.
 - /about: A category for learning more about XDEFI Technologies and $XDEFI token.
 - /campaigns: A category for Campaigns Service API
+- /assets-service: A category for Assets Service API
 - /developers: A category with tutorials and guides for deploying dApps and connect with XDEFI Wallet.
 - /routing: Technical reference materials for integrating our Routing aggregator API.
-- /public: Images, diagrams, and other media files used in the documentation.
+- /public: Static assets like images, diagrams, and other media files.
-- /components: Custom components used in the documentation.
+- /components: Custom React components integrated into the documentation.

 ## Feedback & Suggestions